zxy919781142/Leaky-pipeline-in-Psychology/README.md

 + **Fig2_Stat_Description.R**:

-    R code for the figure 2:

-    Statistical description of factors associated with academic performance, collaboration, and institutional affiliations across career stages, disaggregated by gender.
+    R code for the figure 2: Statistical description of factors associated with academic performance, collaboration, and institutional affiliations across career stages, disaggregated by gender.

 + **Fig3_4_TVEM**:

-    R code for the figure 3 & 4:

-    Relative importance of predictors for academic attrition and their temporal dynamics;
+    R code for the figure 3: Relative importance of predictors for academic attrition and their temporal dynamics;

-    Predicted risk of leaving academia by gender across academic age and cohort group.
+    R code for the figure 4: Predicted risk of leaving academia by gender across academic age and cohort group.

-**SI_Stat_Description_cohort.R**:
++ **SI_Stat_Description_cohort.R**:

     R code for the figure S2: